zukunft/zukunft.com/docs/code_functions_all.md

     \-- log_err
         \--  - log an info message to the text log and the log table depending on the log settings
     \-- log_fatal_db
-        \--  - if still possible write the fatal error message to the database and stop the execution
+        \--  - if still possible, write the fatal error message to the database and stop the execution
     \-- log_fatal
         \--  - try to write the error message to any possible out device if database connection is lost
     \-- log_msg